dcodeforyou/supermarket-cart-frontend/README.md

 The application is deployed and hosted on Netlify.
 You can access the live version at [https://supermarket-cart.netlify.app](https://supermarket-cart.netlify.app).

-## Contributing

-Contributions to this repository are welcome.
-If you find any issues or have suggestions for improvements, please feel free to create a pull request or submit an issue.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-This project was developed as part of a coding challenge and serves as a demonstration of web development skills using Angular and related technologies.
-Special thanks to the project contributors for their valuable contributions.